 Travel to areas of conflict is just one of the threats faced by UK citizens as attacks have now taken place in Europe and the UK mainland.
 Attacks such as those on Westminster Bridge, Manchester Arena, and Finsbury Park have changed the profile of the terrorist threat we now face.

-In response, Lancashire Constabulary follows UK Home Office guidance when advising citizens on how to keep safe in the current climate.
+In response, we follows UK Home Office guidance when advising citizens on how to keep safe in the current climate.

 The short public information film, ‘Stay Safe: Firearms and Weapons Attack’, sets out the key options for keeping safe should the worst happen.